 The Capela de Peregrina may not be the oldest religious building in Pontevedra, but it is the most well know.
 The 18th-century building was built to honour the Virgin Peregrina, the patron saint of the city, and the Portuguese Camino de Santiago.
 The Virgin Peregrina (pilgrim) guides and protects pilgrims on the way.

 The baroque church has an unusual rounded façade and the ground plan is in the shape of the “viera” (scallop shell), the traditional and long-lasting symbol of pilgrims and the pilgrim’s route to Santiago de Compostela.

 Ponte do Burgo is the old Roman bridge over Lérez River in city of Pontevedra.
 The name of the city is derived from Pons/Pontis (bridge) and Veteris/Vetera (old), hence Ponte Vetera, “the old bridge”.

 Pilgrims of the Portuguese Camino de Santiago cross the bridge as they leave the city, heading onto Caldas De Reis.

 Another important religious building in the city is the 13/14th century Convento de San Francisco, the impressive Saint Francis Convent and Church, located in the Praza da Ferrería.

 Legend has it the church was founded by Saint Francis himself.

 Pontevedra Mercado de Abastos

-If you visit Pontevedra on the Portuguese Camino de Santiago, we hope your 24 hours in this beautiful and welcoming city.
+If you visit Pontevedra on the Portuguese Camino de Santiago, I hope your 24 hours in this beautiful and welcoming city.